davidakennedy/davidakennedy.com/_src/blog/2014-11-25-welcome-to-a11y/index.md

 ## Expanding the Body of Knowledge

-The accessibility community needs a body of knowledge that the Web community can rely on for correct information plus design and code samples that evolve along with the Web. **We need your help knowing what makes sense, what questions you have and what solutions work best for the busy web worker**.
+The accessibility community needs a body of knowledge that the web community can rely on for correct information plus design and code samples that evolve along with the web. **We need your help knowing what makes sense, what questions you have and what solutions work best for the busy web worker**.

 ## Conflicting Opinions